- Been recognized in Global Competition Review’s Who’s Who Legal in 2019, 2020 and 2021

 - Associate to Her Honour Justice Catherine Branson at the Federal Court of Australia

-- Worked for the competition and litigation teams of Allens Arthur Robinson in Sydney
+Prior to moving to the United Kingdom in 2006 Ms. Hollway worked for the competition and litigation teams of Allens Arthur Robinson in Sydney.